TriplePointCat/EIS-Modeling/Readme.md

-Created by Padraig Stack for use at The University of Akron
+Created by Pádraigín Stack for use at The University of Akron